 To develop Dentsu's core competence—which, in a broad sense, is creativity—in an integrated, systematic, comprehensive, and practical manner, the New School director development program was launched in 2011.
 In an environment that is changing rapidly and in which uncertainty is on the rise, we are designing and implementing a Business Strength Enhancement Program to train human resources who will lead Dentsu’s transformation.
 The people will learn to think for themselves, involve others, and act autonomously.

-From the standpoint of our obligation to ensure safety, and based on our business continuity plan (BCP), Dentsu has a rapidly deployable system in place for emergency situations.
-The system allows Groupwide confirmation of employee survival, degree of injury, and ability to establish contact.
+From the standpoint of our obligation to ensure safety, and based on our business continuity plan, Dentsu Inc. has a rapidly deployable system in place for emergency situations.
+Groupwide, the system allows contact with employees to be established, employee survival to be confirmed, and injuries to be ascertained.

-Emergency situations in this context are those that affect Dentsu Group locations worldwide.
-They include disasters such as earthquakes, storm damage, and fires, as well as various other conceivable situations such as air and rail accidents, outbreak of infectious disease, and terrorist incidents.
+Emergency situations that affect Dentsu Group locations worldwide include earthquakes, storm damage, fires, air and rail accidents, outbreaks of infectious disease, and terrorist incidents.

 Confirmed results are immediately reported to management through the department in charge, response desks are established for the continuation of operations, and appropriate activities are commenced with respect to the emergency situation at hand.